CoreyEStinson/MinecraftArchipelago/README.md

 1. Create or load a **singleplayer world** in Minecraft 1.21.1.
 2. Start the Archipelago server with your generated game.
+3. Press **`H`** to open the Archipelago Dashboard.
+4. Enter the server address, port, slot name, and optional password, then select **Connect**.

-3. Connect using the chat command:
+You can also connect using the chat command:

 ```
 /archipelago join <host> <port> <slotname> [password]